-Because of their relative safety, cashier’s checks are typically used for high-dollar transactions and payments between people (or businesses) that don't know each other.
-Instead of hoping that your buyer has funds available in their checking account, you can be more confident that a bank has enough cash on hand to pay what you need.
+Because of their relative security, cashier’s checks are typically used for high-dollar transactions and payments between people (or businesses) that don't know each other.
+Instead of hoping that your buyer has funds available in their checking account, you can be reasonably confident that a bank has enough cash on hand to pay what you need.

-Cashier’s also work for transactions where the money needs to settle quickly.
+Cashier’s checks also work for transactions where you need the funds to be settled quickly.

 When you deposit a check, you might see the money in your account, but you can't withdraw all of that money until the bank "clears" the deposit.
 With personal checks, that might take several days or weeks, but with cashier's checks and government-issued checks, the funds are typically available within one business day.

 In a real estate transaction, nobody wants to wait for processing on a personal check.
-Again, it’s a significant amount of money—so down payments often happen with a cashier's check or wire transfer.
-Likewise, brokerage firms may require settled funds for certain transactions, and cashier’s checks can be used to satisfy that need.
+Again, it’s a significant amount of money—that’s why down payments often happen with a cashier's check or wire transfer.
+Likewise, brokerage firms may require settled funds for certain transactions, and cashier’s checks can be used to meet that need.